evert/evert.github.com/_posts/2018/2018-12-06-currencies-floats.md

 significant inaccurate results.
 It seems simpler to predict this with fixed-point math.

-I think this predictability makes people feel safer doing finanicial calculations.
+I think this predictability makes people feel safer doing financial calculations.

 Using fixed point math in Javascript